shatting/forex.analytics/README.md

 npm install -g node-gyp
 ```

 Then run the install npm command to download and install all dependencies.
-It also compiles
-the ta-lib dependency and builds the source code

 ```
 npm install